The One Thing I Gave Up That Made A Massive Difference In My Anxiety

 That doesn't mean everyone should avoid caffeine completely.
 "Some people do well with it, and all cultures throughout the world throughout time have had some sort of caffeine drink," says Vora.
 "In some communities around the world, it seems to be a net positive."

-That positive benefit might come down to your genetics, explains Will Cole, D.C., a top functional chiropractor, mbg Collective member, and best-selling author of Ketotarian.
+That positive benefit might come down to your genetics, explains Will Cole, D.C., a top functional medicine practitioner, mbg Collective member, and best-selling author of Ketotarian.
 "We are born with two copies of the CYP1A2 gene," Cole explains.
 "This gene controls the enzyme of the same name that determines how you metabolize caffeine—fast, meaning you can tolerate it well, and it leaves your system quickly, or slowly, meaning your body doesn't process it as efficiently, and it stays in your system longer."

-The number of copies you have of the slow or vast variant determinate how you react to caffeine.
+The number of copies you have of the slow or fast variant determinate how you react to caffeine.
 "You receive one copy from your mom and one copy from your dad, and if you have two copies of the slow variant—and in some cases, one slow and one fast—you are more likely to feel the effects of caffeine including anxiety and jitters," Cole says.
 "So, next time you feel a little anxious from your morning cup of joe, blame your parents."

 Blame aside, the best way to find out whether caffeine is affecting your anxiety is simply to eliminate it from your life.
 But don't go cold turkey, cautions Vora.
 "It's a real drug, with a real withdrawal, so do it super-gradually.
 Commit to tapering gradually over the course of a few weeks.
 Turn a few cups a day into half-caf, then transition those to black tea, then to green tea, then to just a few sips; then go off it."
 If you eschew caffeine altogether, you'll feel so tired, achy, and unwell from the withdrawal that you won't be able to properly measure the drug's impact on your anxiety.